AJoanBell/OutsideTheBoxOffice/README.md

 Project Title: Outside the Box Office

-Concept

-.

-Motivation for creating this application was to:

-.

-User Story: As a user
-I want to
-so that

-Tools and Technologies Used
+CONCEPT:

+DESCRIPTION

+Outside the Box Office will be the online destination for classic film buffs, with blogs, trivia, quizzes, quotes, memorabilia, classic film information and film purchase ability.

+MOTIVATION FOR DEVELOPMENT

+Outside the Box Office was conceived from this developer's frustration to find one website destination that behaves like 'compare the market' for classic film purchases and fan hubbing.

+USER STORY:

+AS A classic movie buff
+I WANT a website that combines searches across multiple third-party classic movie platforms and databases SO THAT I can access information about old films and compare classic movie products and prices in one online location.

+TOOLS AND TECHNOLOGIES USED
 Outside the Box Office used:

-HTML
+• HTML
-CSS
+• CSS
-Bootstrap
+• Bootstrap
-Javascript
+• Javascript
-Node.js
-Express.js
-Express-handlebars
-MySQL2
-Sequelize
-Dotenv
-Bcrypt
-Express-session
-Connect-session-sequelize

-Other Concepts Used
-ES6 JavaScript features: classes and constructors
-MVC (Model-View-Controller) design pattern
-And, authentication.

-Screenshots of Application

-Access
+• GitHub
+• VS Code
+• Googlefont API
+• Webfonts
+• Babel
+• React
+• API - the movie database (TMDB) themoviedb.org

+WIREFRAMES INITIAL DESIGN

+SCREENSHOTS OF FINISHED APPLICATION

+PRESENTATION SLIDES

+ACCESS

 Code Repository
-The repository where the code is saved is on Github.
-To access it, click here.
+The repository where the code is saved is on Github:

 Live Application
-Our application is deployed on Heroku.
-To access it, click here.
+Application is deployed on GitHub: .

-Credits

-Bootstrap for most of our CSS styling.
-Api credit
+CREDITS

+This product uses the TMDB API but is not endorsed or certified by TMDB.